montimaj/az-hydro/azhydro/README.md

 hyperparameters directly on the test set (without cross-validation), making its reported test metrics analogous to validation scores.
 The current study uses Optuna with `GroupKFold` (grouped by year), ensuring strict separation between tuning and evaluation.
-The current CV metrics show comparable or improved R² and RMSE relative to the previous study's test metrics, while the current test metrics are only marginally lower, confirming that the model generalizes well without relying on test-set information during training.
+The current CV metrics show improved R² and RMSE relative to the previous study's test metrics, while the current test metrics are similar, confirming that the model generalizes well without relying on test-set information during training.

 **Outputs:** `{MODEL_DIR}Model_Evaluation/Temporal_LOO/`